- Move-In Condition Report / Inventory Checklist

 Why do I get voice mail when I call your office?

-Our leasing agents and property managers are frequently out of the office showing properties or inspecting them.
+Our leasing agents and property managers are frequently out of the office showing, inspection or maintaining properties.
 This happens more frequently during the busiest rental season.
-Please leave a message or send an email and we will be happy to return your call/email when we return.
-We are always reachable in the event of an emergency.
+Please send us an email at email@example.com and we will be happy to reach out to you when we return.
+All maintenance requests must go through your Tenant Web Access account.

 I have a maintenance emergency!